MythicSystems/Documents/Declarations.md

 ## Vision

-Being a widely recognized phenomena of collective inspiration.
+Being a widely impactful phenomena of social evolution.

 ## Mission